JamesWTruher/PowerShell/docs/testing/TestRelease.md

 The tests need to be easily executed and easily found which implies logical grouping.
 Rather than having the tests co-located with the source code (because the sheer number of test artifacts will be rather larger than the source code which will cause difficulty in finding both *test* and *code*), we will create a file system structure which provides both an easy way to locate a test and then execute it.

+# Running Tests #
+It will not be possible to migrate our compendium of tests to github in time for an Aug17 release, or even migrate a substantial portion of our BVT tests to be release on Aug17, but we will still need a way take contributions from the community and assess the quality of those submissions.
+We cannot rely on our CI system to do any but the most rudamentary checking, we need to find a way to validate submissions against our larger test base.

+I suggest that we follow the current process that we have for taking changes in Git back to SD and then run our full tests against private builds.
+I propose the following: